ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 they become mothers they educate their
 sons.&#x27; This is the point, and it is
 true.
 No nation can become fully
-enlightened when mothers are no
+enlightened when mothers are not
 </td></tr></table>

 ---